Preakness Stakes

 First run in 1873, the Preakness Stakes was named by a former Maryland governor after the colt who won the first Dinner Party Stakes at Pimlico.
-The race has been termed "The Run for the Black-Eyed Susans" because a blanket of Maryland's state flower is placed across the withers of the winning colt or filly.
+Annual "Preakness Weekend" races include both the Saturday Preakness Stakes and a Grade II race on Friday for fillies only named the Black-Eyed Susan Stakes.
 Attendance at the Preakness Stakes ranks second in North America among equestrian events, surpassed only by the Kentucky Derby.

-The 148th running of the Preakness Stakes will be held on Saturday, May 20, 2023.
+The 150th running of the Preakness Stakes was held on Saturday, May 17, 2025.

 History

-Two years before the Kentucky Derby was run for the first time, Pimlico introduced its new stakes race for three-year-olds, the Preakness, during its first-ever spring race meet in 1873.
+Two years before the Kentucky Derby was run for the first time, Pimlico introduced its new stakes race for three-year-olds, the Preakness, during its first spring race meet in 1873.
 Then Maryland governor Oden Bowie named the then mile and one-half (2.41 km) race in honor of the colt Preakness from Milton Holbrook Sanford's Preakness Stud in Preakness, Wayne Township, New Jersey, who won the Dinner Party Stakes on the day Pimlico opened (October 25, 1870).
 The New Jersey name was said to have come from the Native American name Pra-qua-les ("Quail Woods") for the area.
 After Preakness won the Dinner Party Stakes, his jockey, Billy Hayward, untied a silk bag of gold coins that hung from a wire stretched across the track from the judges' stand.
 This was the supposed way that the "wire" at the finish line was introduced and how the awarding of "purse" money came to be.
 In reality, the term "purse", meaning prize money, had been in use for well over a century.

 The first Preakness, held on May 27, 1873, drew seven starters.
 John Chamberlain's three-year-old, Survivor, collected the $2,050 winning purse by galloping home easily by 10 lengths.
 This was the largest margin of victory until 2004, when Smarty Jones won by 11 1/2 lengths.

-In 1890, Morris Park Racecourse in the Bronx, New York hosted the Preakness Stakes.
+In 1890, Morris Park Racecourse in The Bronx, New York, hosted the Preakness Stakes.
 This race was run under handicap conditions, and the age restriction was lifted.
 The race was won by a five-year-old horse named Montague.
 After 1890, there was no race run for three years.
 For the 15 years from 1894 through 1908, the race was held at Gravesend Race Track on Coney Island, New York.
 In 1909 it returned to Pimlico.

 Seven editions of the Preakness Stakes have been run under handicap conditions, in which more accomplished or favored horses are assigned to carry heavier weight.
 It was first run under these conditions in 1890 and again in the years 1910–1915.
 During these years, the race was known as the Preakness Handicap.

 In March 2009 Magna Entertainment Corp., which owns Pimlico, filed for Chapter 11 bankruptcy thus throwing open the possibility the Stakes could move again.
-On April 13, 2009, the Maryland Legislature approved a plan to buy the Stakes and the Pimlico course if Magna Entertainment cannot find a buyer.
+On April 13, 2009, the Maryland Legislature approved a plan to buy the Stakes and the Pimlico course if Magna Entertainment could not find a buyer.